farhanhubble/traffic-signs-recognizer/README.md

 ![priority road sign](writeup-resources/priority.png)
 ![predictions for road work sign](writeup-resources/priority_activation.png)

-The second convolution layer's activations were not interpretable in this way but being able to map those activations back to pixels in the image would help immensely in debugginh the model.
+The second convolution layer's activations were not interpretable in this way but being able to map those activations back to pixels in the image would help immensely in debugging the model.
 The idea of deconvolution ([Zeiler et. al.](https://www.cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf)) can be used to perform such a mapping in future.